-I n order to live an extraordinary life that is filled with love and beauty, you have to set standards for the non-negotiable parts of your life.
+In order to live an extraordinary life that is filled with love and beauty, you have to set standards for the non-negotiable parts of your life.
+If you’ve been around me for long, you likely know that I’m a big fan of compassionate discipline.
+Yet, in order to be able to apply compassionate discipline, you need to take time for this important step: setting non-negotiable standards for your daily life.

-By setting non-negotiable standards for your own life, you get to be faithful to your integrity and desires.
+When you set non-negotiable standards for your own life, you get to be faithful to your integrity and desires.
+And this, my darling, helps you live a happier life.

 - What standards do you need to set so that you feel present in your own life?
 You want to consciously thrive, not just survive.